 Emphasis within the program on troubleshooting and maintenance allows students to build a solid foundation in shop safety and precision measuring as well as the systems of repair work standard in the industry.
 For example, students will study engine, fuel, and brake systems, develop skills in repair troubleshooting and diagnosis, and learn specific skills for the maintenance and repair for ATVs, motorcycles, snowmobiles, and power equipment.

 Near the end of the program, students will complete the Briggs and Stratton Technical Certifications as well as the Polaris Bronze and Silver Certifications, which are important for employment within the industry.
 Finally, the DATC’s close connections with local repair shops allows students to form important relationships with those providing gainful employment as motor sports technicians.

 - Program Cost

-- (Tuition, Student Fees and Books.
+- (Tuition and Student Fees.
 Some courses may require additional fees.)

 - Program Length